abrennec/sose20_cc2/readme.md

 Make use of the **Github team** as well as openFrameworks forum when you are stuck and post your questions there.
 If you cannot find a solution, get in touch with your tutors.

-On **Mondays**, new learning material and assignments will be published.
+On **Mondays**, new learning material and assignments will be published in the morning.
 We will meet online to check-in briefly and discuss open questions.

 On **Wednesdays**, we will have a check-in meeting for questions.
 All assignments will be given a dedicated deadline.
 In general, please upload any code assignments to the assignment's folder on GitHub and put your research solutions to the GitHub Wiki.